 On July 18th, 2015, my dad complained of shortness of breath, so we rushed him to the emergency room.
 We learned that his colon cancer had spread to his lungs.
 The doctors estimated that he only had a few weeks to live.
-Dad had the option of battling the cancer with chemo, but the chances of success were very low.
+Dad had the option of battling the cancer with another round of chemo, but the chances of success were very low.
 My dad had always wanted to have quality of life over quantity, so his decision was clear.
 Dad came home to live his final days in hospice care with us.

 A Bleak Outlook